nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 ## Rationale

-By enforcing checks on the resolver address and chain ID, the `hook()` function can prevent security issues that may arise from unexpected resolver changes.
-This is especially important for applications that rely on the permanence and integrity of onchain records.
-Clients in the past were not explicitly given permission to do these types of checks, and it therefore was not possible to resolve onchain text records securely because the name owner could change their resolver at any time, effectively changing the values of the onchain resolver records.
+By enforcing checks on the resolver address and chain ID, the `hook` function mitigates security risks associated with unexpected resolver changes.
+This is particularly critical for applications that depend on the security and integrity of onchain records.
+Previously, clients lacked explicit mechanisms to perform these checks, making it impossible to securely resolve onchain text records.
+A name owner could change their resolver at any time, effectively altering the values of the onchain resolver records.

 ## Security Considerations

-Clients MUST ensure that the arguments, i.e., address and chain ID, provided to the `hook()` function are correct and trusted.
-Incorrect values may lead to failed resolutions.
-The `hook()` function enhances security by making resolver validations explicit and mandatory for critical ENS record resolutions.
+Clients MUST ensure that the arguments, i.e., the address and chain ID, provided to the `hook` function are correct and trusted.
+Incorrect values may result in failed resolutions or incorrect results.
+The `hook` function enhances security by making resolver validations explicit and mandatory for critical ENS record resolutions.

 ## Backwards Compatibility

-Legacy clients that do not implement the `hook()` function will fail to resolve the underlying records, which is the intented result.
-This is intentional to ensure that only clients adhering to this ENSIP can resolve `hook()` wrapped records securely.
+Legacy Universal Resolvers that do not implement the `hook` function will fail to resolve the underlying records, which is the intended result.
+This ensures that only Universal Resolvers adhering to this ENSIP can securely resolve `hook`-wrapped records.

 # Copyright